Flu season in Ontario usually begins in October and lasts until March or April.

 For additional health information, please see:

-Flu information for the public – Ministry of Health and Long-Term Care.
+About the Flu - Ministry of Health and Long-Term Care.

 An outbreak of flu does not affect your workplace rights.